Whether you are a believer or not, you might have heard the verse from the Book of Psalms (in the Bible) that goes like this:

 Work is important and work is commanded throughout Scripture.

-It also does not mean to forgo things like goal-setting and being intentional about things.
-You can still have a plan and work towards executing that plan.
+It also does not mean to forgo things like goal-setting and being intentional about important relationships and responsibilities in your life.
+You can still have a plan and execute that plan.

 What I Believe ‘Cease Striving’ Means

 When I read this short verse out of the Psalms, I feel reprimanded for one main thing: “Stop trying to manufacture the outcomes in your own life and in the life of others.”

 We can’t control the way most people think about us.
 We can’t control whether or not the economy will take a turn that affects our industry and career.